korzan-og/quickstart-streaming-agents/README.md

 python deploy.py
 ```

 That's it!
-The script will guide you through setup, automatically create API keys, and deploy your chosen lab(s).
+The script will guide you through setup, automatically create API keys.
+Ensure you deploy **all 3 labs** .

 ## Cleanup
 ```bash